Jasper-Ben/presentation-meta-osselot-cool/presentation-meta-osselot.md

 The content of this presentation is licensed under [Creative Commons BY 4.0](https://creativecommons.org/licenses/by/4.0/) and available at [https://github.com/Jasper-Ben/presentation-meta-osselot-cool](https://github.com/Jasper-Ben/presentation-meta-osselot-cool).

+Here, you will also be able to access all links mentioned within the presentation.

 Feel free to reuse and share in accordance to the license terms.
 See the Repository README for more details.

 # $ whoami